 First off, what do you need to secure your motorcycle?
 Make sure you understand the necessary steps and secure the right items.
 It’s a good first step to have a chat with other moto enthusiasts.
 This could be a good way to get some good advice and gain some insights.
 Talking to others, especially those who have experience, can save you from a lot of rookie mistakes and prevent a lot of grief for you and your prized motorcycle.

-We recommend using heavy duty ratchet straps as the best tie downs for trailers especially with motorcycles.
-By using these straps, the motorcycle will maintain the tension and strength needed to keep it suspended and secured.
+We recommend using some heavy duty ratchet straps as the best tie downs for trailers especially with motorcycles.
+By using these tie-down straps, the motorcycle will maintain the tension and strength needed to keep it suspended and completely secured.
 One of the other extra benefits is that these straps have soft loops.
 They can easily be attached to the hooks, making for a practical solution.
-This great feature will prevent your precious ride from being scratched or damaged by the metal components of the ratchet straps.
+This great feature will prevent your precious bike handlebars from being scratched or damaged by the metal components of the ratchet straps.

 You can also opt to purchase a motorcycle wheel chock.
 This is great to have on hand, as it will help keep the bike stabilized, while you start to attach the straps.